xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/method-call-statements/image2017-6-30-203A443A47.png)

 2. A test step representing a method call is added to the test case.

     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/method-call-statements/image2017-2-10-153A223A34.png)

 3. Double-click on the Input cell to edit the called method.

     ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/method-call-statements/image2017-2-10-153A273A26.png)

 4. Save the test case when you're done.

-    > Once a test step is added as **Method Call Statement**, it will **not** be allowed to change into another keyword.
+    > Once a test step is added as **Method Call Statement**, it is not allowed to change into another keyword.

 ### In Script view